Saturday, January 25, 2025

 Tuberculin:

 Koch continued to work on tuberculosis in order to find a cure.
-He announced discovering a substance that could arrest tuberculosis in an international medical congress in August 1890.
+He announced discovering a substance that could arrest tuberculosis at an international medical congress in August 1890.
 He called it Tuberculin.
 He did not reveal the chemical nature of tuberculin.
 He extracted a liquid from the tuberculosis culture and then dissolved it in glycerine.
-But tuberculin failed totally to control tuberculosis, instead the tuberculin reactivated old TB lesions and produced severe allergic reactions.
+But tuberculin failed totally to control tuberculosis, instead, the tuberculin reactivated old TB lesions and produced severe allergic reactions.
 Before tuberculin use was discontinued 124 people died from reactions after receiving tuberculin injection.

 Tuberculin Test:

-iKoch's Phenomenon:
+Koch's Phenomenon:

 Local Immunity:

 Koch went to German New Guinea to investigate malaria.
-He discovered that the local people carry high amount of malaria parasites in their blood but do not suffer from malaria, whereas, the visitors from other countries fell sick in a very short time.
-He explained this resistance to malaria in the local people was due to development of immunity from prior infections.
+He discovered that the local people carry a high amount of malaria parasites in their blood but do not suffer from malaria, whereas, the visitors from other countries fell sick in a very short time.
+He explained this resistance to malaria in the local people was due to the development of immunity from prior infections.
 Investigators looked into it at a later date and found Koch was right.

-Other areas Koch's contribution:
+Other areas of Koch's contribution:

 Typhoid fever, Trypanosomiasis.
 Diphtheria, Syphilis, and Plague.